kgandhi63/g4chargeit/README.md

 > `make -j<number_processors>`

-A `submit_iterations.sh` script will appear, simply run:
+An executable called `g4chargeit` will appear, simply run:

->  `./submit_iterations.sh`
+>  `./g4chargeit`

-This will start your thread of simulations that can be viewed in output logs.
+A single iteration can be run using `/control/execute test-macros/testphotons-regular.mac`.

 ## Example Application
-An application is already provided.
+An application is provided.
 Submission scripts are generated for the charging of lunar regolith in the presence of photoelectrons and solar wind.
 Our example assumes the simulations are being run on a high performance cluster using the SLURM job scheduling system.
 The exact HPC batch commands will need to be change to reflect your computing environment.

+To create macros for a series of iterations, we first need to run the 0th iteration then create the full series of iterations:

+> `python createMacros-RegularSpheres.py`
+> `sbatch batchscripts/000_iteration0_onlysolarwind_num100000.root`
+> `sbatch batchscripts/000_iteration0_onlyphotoemission_num100000.root`
+> `python createMacros-RegularSpheres.py`

+Two cases will be run: solar wind irradiation and photons.

-To run the example submit before running `make`:
+Example submit before running `make`:

-> `python create_submission_file.py`
+> `python create_submission_file.py [startIterationNum] [endIterationNum] [irradiationCase]`

-Then run `make` and submit:
+A `submit_iterations.sh` script will appear and can be submit through the HPC using:

 >  `./submit_iterations.sh`

-Three cases will be run: solar wind irradiation, photoemission, and a combination of the two.
+This will start your thread of simulations that can be viewed in output logs.

 ## Analysis